processity/docgen/docs/template-authoring.md

    - **Bad:** `{{= (() => { return value; })() }}`
    - **Good:** `{{= value }}`

-4. **Keep it simple:** Complex logic should be in Apex
+4. **Keep it simple:** Templates handle presentation logic well
-   - Templates are for presentation, not business logic

-### When to Use JavaScript vs Apex

-**Use JavaScript in templates for:**
-- ✅ Simple calculations (length, counts)
-- ✅ Array filtering and sorting
-- ✅ Conditional text/formatting
+   - Use JavaScript for calculations, filtering, and conditional text
-- ✅ Grouping data for display
+   - Use template syntax for formatting and data display

-**Use Apex for:**
-- ✅ Complex business logic
-- ✅ Data fetching (SOQL)
-- ✅ Currency/date formatting (locale-aware)
-- ✅ Security/validation
-- ✅ Calculations that need testing

 ---

 ## Formatted Values

-All formatting is done by Apex to ensure consistency and locale correctness.
+The system provides pre-formatted values for currency, dates, numbers, and percentages.
+Use the `__formatted` suffix to access these values.

 ### Currency